natcap/invest.users-guide/source/coastal_protection.rst

 where :math:` \nu \approx 1.17 \cdot 10^{-6} m^2.s^{-1}` is the kinematic viscosity of seawater, and :math:`\sigma=2\pi/T` is the wave frequency.

-In the model, we only estimated the rate of bed erosion for regions that are above MLLW, assuming that there is no mixture of sand and mud in the intertidal area.
+In the model, we only estimated the rate of bed erosion for regions that are above MLLW, assuming that there is no mixture of sand and mud in the inter- and supra-tidal areas.

 Data Needs
 ==========

+As mentioned earlier, the Coastal Protection model is composed of two sub-models: the Profile Generator and the Nearshore Waves and Erosion models.
+We recommend that you first use the Profile Generator tool to obtain a cross-shore profile that contains bathymetry and backshore information.
+This tool will also help you gather information about the type of natural habitats presents at your site, as well as values for offshore wave height, and wind speed and fetch direction for your site.
+Then, once you’ve decided on your input parameters as well as the management action that you want to use the model for, you can run the Nearshore Waves and Erosion model.
 To run the Nearshore Waves and Erosion model, you will need to have, at a minimum, a bathymetry profile as well as wave and storm information.
 Furthermore, you will need to provide information on the type of backshore that you have at your site, as well as on the characteristics of the natural habitats that are present at your site.
-We recommend that you first use the Profile Generator tool to obtain a cross-shore profile that contains bathymetry and backshore information.
-This tool will also help you gather information about offshore wave height as well as wind speed and fetch direction for your site.
-Then, once you’ve decided on your input parameters as well as the management action that you want to use the model for, you can run the Nearshore Waves and Erosion model.

 .. _cp-PGData: